Iran Standard Time (IRST) is UTC+3:30. Used across all of Iran with no daylight saving time since September 2022.

 This creates a dual calendar system overlaid on a half-hour timezone with DST - Iran manages three independent time/date coordinate systems simultaneously.

-IRDT and the summer shift
+IRDT and the former summer shift

 Tehran’s economic position